 Do you enjoy writing?
 Nurse freelance writers write about healthcare topics and work on a self-employed basis.
 Most nurse freelance writers are independent business owners who manage their work right out of their own homes.

-As a freelancer, your clients hire you to write articles and you are generally paid per writing assignment or per a group of writing assignments.
-Nurse freelance writers often have clients with recurring projects that they pay for on a per diem basis.
+As a freelancer, your clients hire you to write articles, and you are generally paid per writing assignment or a group of writing assignments.
+Nurse freelance writers often have clients with recurring projects that they pay for per diem.

 There are many different types of nurse freelance writing, depending on what you want to do, such as: